M20190649/TDDE19-bus-arrival-time/README.md

 The notebook `baseline_model_203.ipynb` contains the baseline model for bus 203.

 The notebook `baseline_model_211.ipynb` contains the baseline model for bus 211.

+## Artificial Neural Networks

+Implementations for neural networks are found under the `ANN` folder.

+Models are created in a 4 step process denoted by the number in the name of the notebook.

+As an example, the notebook `1.
+Pre-processing` is the first notebook to be run.

+The only notebook that wiill differ across models is the notebooks regarding step 2 where models are created and evaluated.
+The other notebooks will be the same, the only thing that needs change is variables regarding what models is used.

+The notebook `2.
+Extra - parameter optimization` is a special step used for deciding the best parameters, in this case made for model M2.